Welcome to School Nutrition Services

 We look forward each and every day to having the opportunity to serve your child!

 Did You Know?

-- All elementary students received breakfast and lunch at "no cost".
+- All Wilson County School students received breakfast and lunch at "no cost".

 - We employ over 100 food service professionals.

-- All our employees take a required annual sanitation and safety training.
+- All of our employees take a required annual sanitation and safety training.

-- All our Cafeteria Managers are Serv-Safe certified.
+- All of our School Nutrition Managers are Serv-Safe certified.